 - To the same skillet, add the bacon.
 Cook over medium heat until brown and crisp.
 Using a slotted spoon, transfer the bacon to a paper towel-lined plate.
 Set aside.

 - Add the shallots to the bacon drippings.
-Cook, stirring occasionally until the shallots are brown and crisp.
+Cook, stirring occasionally, until the shallots are brown and crisp.
 Transfer the shallots to a paper towel-lined plate.
+They will continue to crisp as they cool.

 - Transfer the roasted squash to a platter.
 Top with the pecans, bacon, cranberries, shallots, and goat cheese.
 Drizzle the maple syrup over the top.
 Garnish with fresh thyme.
 Serve immediately.